-The Nintendo Switch is one of the world’s best-selling consoles, having shipped more than 100 million units since it launched in 2017.
+The Nintendo Switch is now the third-bestselling console of all time, having shipped more than 120 million units since it launched in 2017.
 If you’re one of the millions of people that own the hybrid system, odds are you already have everything you need.
-However, if you’re someone who just recently picked up the console — or you’re currently looking to purchase one in lieu of hard to find consoles like the PS5 and Xbox Series X — there are a handful of accessories that will make your gaming experience far more enjoyable (and convenient).
+However, if you’re someone who recently picked up the console or you’re currently looking to purchase one, there are a handful of accessories that will make your gaming experience far more enjoyable (and convenient).

-Nintendo’s first-party traditional controller is the best way to play games for your Nintendo Switch on the big screen.
+Nintendo’s Switch Pro controller remains the best way to play games for your Nintendo Switch on the big screen.
 While the Joy-Cons for the Switch are perfectly fine, they can feel a bit crowded when they’re undocked from the console.
 The Pro controller alleviates this with a comfortable and relatively sturdy peripheral, one that is outfitted with motion controls, Nintendo’s HD rumble feature, and a more traditional D-pad.
 Read our review.

 PowerA’s controller is also available in a wide variety of eye-catching colorways and designs.
 Some designs can vary in terms of their availability and price, but the PowerA Enhanced Wireless Controller is a great, budget-conscious alternative to the Switch Pro Controller, especially if you plan to use it with other devices.

-Okay, just one more controller, we swear.
-The Verge’s Sam Byford reviewed the 8BitDo Pro 2 controller last year, calling it the best Switch pro controller you can buy.
+The 8BitDo Pro 2 controller is currently one of the best pro-grade controllers you can buy for the Nintendo Switch.
 The controller’s design resembles that of the original Super Nintendo but offers extra triggers and hand grips.
 It also includes remappable buttons and back paddles, in addition to Bluetooth connectivity for PCs, Android, and iOS devices.
 The Pro 2 does omit a few features that the Switch Pro Controller has, however, namely HD rumble and Amiibo support, and the Pro 2 can’t power on the Switch remotely.

 Additionally, the controller is rechargeable via USB-C and features a switch to quickly swap between different face button layouts.
 While its design is markedly different from Nintendo’s Pro Controller, the Pro 2 is less expensive and offers broader compatibility than its more expensive counterpart.